mgoellnitz/trackdown/roadmap.md

 ## mirror:

-0% (0 / 6) completed
+0% (0 / 5) completed
-83% (5 / 6) in progress
+100% (5 / 5) in progress

-* MIRRORHOOK for update of the local mirror and roadmap for mirrored issue collections
 * BITBUCKET issue tracker offline mirror (in progress)
 * GITHUB offline mirror (in progress)
 * GITLAB offline mirror (in progress)
 * GOGS and gitea offline mirror (in progress)
 * REDMINE offline mirror (in progress)

+## nth:

+0% (0 / 1) completed
+0% (0 / 1) in progress

+* MIRRORHOOK for update of the local mirror and roadmap for mirrored issue collections

 ## oos: